Completing a Position Analysis

 The intent of asking the following questions is to determine whether or not the tasks can be achieved in a new or different way:

 The responsibility for analyzing a vacant (or new) position, rests primarily with the hiring manager, but it is recommended that at least one person higher in the line of authority become involved, if for no other reason than to guard against a token or narrowly focused review of the position and its essential functions.
-It is also recommended that unclassified position descriptions be shared with the search committee in draft form for feedback, questions, and proposed revisions/clarifications before it is finalized and approved by the hiring manager (the person ultimately responsible for its content).
+It is also recommended that academic and professional faculty position descriptions be shared with the search committee in draft form for feedback, questions, and proposed revisions/clarifications before it is finalized and approved by the hiring manager (the person ultimately responsible for its content).

 The position description is the primary document of personnel administration for the University.
 It affects how a position is classified and compensated.
 It serves as the foundation for setting expectations with an employee, and for performance evaluation and management.
 It also is important in determining the professional development needs of the incumbent.
 The development of a position description should be done thoughtfully and carefully.
 Do not let the pressing needs of a search process minimize the importance of developing an accurate position description.